lavrentiy-danilov/IB_summer_amp/pathogenic_microorganisms_n_AMPs.md

 **Introduction**

 Nature provides a variety of peptides that are expressed in most living species.
-In the project we have focused on marine peptides (antimicrobial peptides (AMPs) extracted from marine species to be exact).
+In the project we have focused on marine peptides (antimicrobial peptides (AMPs) extracted from marine species to be exact.

 AMPs can have a range of activities: from killing bacteria, to immune modulation or preventing biofilm formation, as well as anti-cancer or anti-viral properties.